HISTORY

 During the 1939-1945 war period, the activities of the Federation ceased entirely.

 IFATCC President, Prof. Dr. R. Haller, invited the Presidents of the Federation members to Basel in March 1952.
 The representatives of the six countries (G. Rivat, France; E. Elöd, Germany; L.A.
 Driessen, Holland; H. Perndanner, Austria; L. Sessa, Italy; H. Ris, Switzerland) expressed their general wish to renew the Federation.
 For this purpose, they discussed and updated the statute.
 The new statute of the Federation was accepted unanimously in Basel on January 23rd 1953.
-In that occasion Dr. Heinrich Ris was elected President, the first President after the Second World War.
+On that occasion Dr. Heinrich Ris was elected President, the first President after the Second World War.
 By this time the associations of the following countries belonged to the Federation: Austria (VOeC), France (ACIT), Germany (VTCC), Holland (NVTC), Italy (AICTC), Spain (AEQCT), Sweden (SFR), Switzerland (SVCC), UK (SDC).

-In 1964 the “Asociaciòn Argentina de Quimicos Coloristas y Textiles”, which has since renounced membership, became an affiliate member.
+In 1964, the “Asociaciòn Argentina de Quimicos Coloristas y Textiles”, which has since renounced membership, became an affiliate member.
 The same year, the Federation established scholarships to foster the international exchange of scientists from university and research institutes and lecturers from schools of textile engineering, engaged in work connected with textile or colour chemistry.
 Consequently, the statute was updated again.
 During the first ten years of its existence, the committee of the “Scholarship Fund for Textile Chemical Research”, which was established in 1964, was chaired by Prof. Heinrich Zollinger (SVCC).
-The chairmanship then passed to Prof. Walter Jenny (SVCC), and since 1981 their committee has been headed by Prof. Manfred Buhler (Federal Republic of Germany).
+The chairmanship then passed to Prof. Walter Jenny (SVCC), and since 1981, their committee has been headed by Prof. Manfred Buhler (Federal Republic of Germany).

 The “Asociaciòn Colombiana de Tecnicos de Acabados Textiles” (ACOLTEX) became an affiliate member in 1967.